Skip to Content

 Experience a semester in Dublin, Ireland!
 Participate in this one-of-a-kind opportunity for a select group of students.

-- Day-long trips to places like Howth, Glendalough, Newgrange, and Hill of Tara.
+• Day-long trips to places like Howth, Glendalough, Galway, or the Boyne Valley.

-- An overnight trip to locations outside Dublin, such as Galway or Northern Ireland.
+• An overnight trip to a location outside Dublin, such as Western Ireland or Northern Ireland.

 During the program, a Stetson professor will accompany you, and a local study abroad provider will manage all on-site logistics.
 They operate a center in Dublin where classes are held and provide full on-site support for student housing, activities, excursions, orientation, health, safety, and more.